Clifford the Big Red Dog (2000 TV series): Reception

 Clifford the Big Red Dog has received generally positive reviews from television critics and parents of young children.
-Lynne Heffley of Los Angeles Times wrote," Clifford: The Big Red Dog focuses on positive messages with a fantasy approach.
+Lynne Heffley of Los Angeles Times wrote, "Clifford: The Big Red Dog focuses on positive messages with a fantasy approach.
 Based on the classic children's books by Norman Bridwell, this animated series is about a red dog who is the size of a jumbo jet to match the outsized love that his owner, a little girl named Emily, has for him."

 International broadcast

+A 15-minute British version (dubbed with British voice actors replacing the original American soundtrack) first aired on BBC Two in April 2002, with reruns on CBeebies and Tiny Pop.